whisk-ml/whisk/README.md

 model.predict([[0,1],[2,3]])
 ```

+## Whisk CLI Commands

+To see a list of available whisk commands and command groups:

+    whisk --help

+You can view help on specific command groups like this:

+    whisk app --help

 ## Beliefs

 * _A notebook isn't enough_ - A data science notebook is where experimentation starts, but you can't create a reproducible, collaborative ML project with just a `*.ipynb` file.